LSEG-API-Samples/Article.DataLibrary.Python.SearchBrowser/README.md

 Details and concepts are further explained in the [Build queries easily using Refinitiv Search API with Python and Jupyter](https://developers.refinitiv.com/en/article-catalog/article/build-expressions-with-refinitiv-search-python-jupyter-notebook) article published on the [Refinitiv Developer Community portal](https://developers.refinitiv.com).

 ## <a id="disclaimer"></a>Disclaimer
-The source code presented in this project has been written by Refinitiv only for the purpose of illustrating the concepts of interrogating the Search service using the *Refinitiv Data Library for Python*.
+Theï¿½source code presented in this project has been written by Refinitiv only for the purpose of illustrating the concepts of interrogating the Search service using the *Refinitiv Data Library for Python*.

 ***Note:** To [ask questions](https://community.developers.refinitiv.com/index.html) and benefit from the learning material, I recommend you to register on the [Refinitiv Developer Community](https://developers.refinitiv.com)*